 In South-east Asia, refugees from Vietnam sometimes called "the boat people" continue to wait for resettlement in western countries.

-In South-east Asia, refugees from Vietnam sometimes called "the boat people" continue to wait for resettlement in western countries.
+Background: In South-east Asia, refugees from Vietnam sometimes called "the boat people" continue to wait for resettlement in western countries.
 A French ship converted into a floating hospital arrived in Singapore Harbour on Thursday (12 April) on its way to a small Malaysian island which now acts as a temporary home for 35,000 "boat people".
 And more than five hundred Vietnamese refugees were rescued from a sinking boat in the Gulf of hundred Vietnamese refugees were rescued from a sinking boat in the Gulf of Thailand on Thursday (12 April) bringing the population of Vietnamese boat people in Thailand to almost six thousand.

 SYNOPSIS: The hospital ship in Singapore Harbour is called the Ile de Lumiere.
 The operation to provide desperately needed medical care to the Vietnamese refugees on the Malaysian island of Bidong was organised by a French group.
 The ship has been converted from a small freighter to a hospital ship with 100 beds.